tomklapka/micropy_ota/README.md

 * Failsafes
   * If no version exists - download the last stable version
   * If the device powers off mid update, revert to previous

+## Usage
+1. Specify the correct creds including:
+   * WiFi SSID & password
+   * GitHub repo to update from
+2. Use Tags to specify which push is the 'latest' version
+3. Run the equivalent code that's in `main.test()`

 ## How it Works